-Teachers whose school has purchased a Zearn Math School Account can access Foundational Lesson Guidance from the Mission Page of a Zearn teacher account.
 Foundational content acts as targeted intervention content that can be initiated at the moment it's needed.
-The goal of foundational content is to provide targeted support that help students strengthen their understanding and get back to grade-level content as soon as possible.
+The goal of foundational content is to provide targeted support that helps students strengthen their understanding and get back to grade-level content as soon as possible.
+Teachers whose school has purchased a Zearn Math School Account can easily access foundational content recommendations from the Assignments tab of a Zearn teacher account.

-Students can engage with foundational content in two ways:
+Teachers can assign foundational content in two ways:

-Teachers can direct students to complete foundational content in the My Stuff Math Library.
-The My Stuff Math Library is a content bank that includes guided and independent practice activities for every topic of K–5 math.
-After students complete foundational content in My Stuff, they can return to the Student Feed to complete grade-level content.
-Teachers have visibility into My Stuff content completed in the Student Report.
+Teachers can easily bookmark foundational lessons that students can access in the Math Library.
+The Math Library is a content bank that includes guided and independent practice activities for every topic of K–5 math.
+After students complete foundational content in the Math Library, they can return to the Student Feed to complete grade-level content.
+Teachers can see bookmark lesson completions in the Pace Report and Student Report.

 Teachers can also re-assign foundational lessons to students who need a deeper intervention.
 In addition to guided and independent practice, this option provides students with additional adaptive and lesson-aligned fluency work to build automaticity and strengthen number sense.
 Teachers should monitor the Student Report to assess the intervention and diagnose when students should return to grade-level learning.